Olical/olical.github.io/cryogen/resources/templates/md/posts/2018-02-26-clojure-projects-from-scratch.md

 A lot of this information comes from [Clojar's guide to pushing][pushing] and [Maven's guide to deploying 3rd party jars][deploying-jars].

 If everything went to plan, your Clojars account should now contain a fresh new jar.
-Note that this is _not_ and uberjar, it only contains your source files and dependency information.
-Not the actual dependencies themselves.
+Note that this is _not_ an uberjar, it only contains your source files and dependency information, not the actual dependencies themselves.
 The dependencies will be resolved by a tool such as the Clojure CLI.

 ## Ergonomics